 As you already know, an n8n developer’s job is to connect disparate applications so that data can flow between them.
 The primary tools they use for this purpose are APIs (Application Programming Interfaces) and webhooks.

-APIs are used when n8n needs to request information from another service or instruct it to perform an action (a “pull” model).
+APIs come into play when n8n needs to request information from another service or instruct it to perform an action (a “pull” model).
+To use APIs, an n8n developer should be able to:

 • Read and interpret API documentation (Understand endpoints, required parameters, authentication methods, and expected responses)